-The Notes will be limited in aggregate original principal amount to \$125 million (\$143.75 million aggregate principal amount if the Note Underwriter's over-allotment option is exercised).
-The Notes will mature on , 2003 (the "Stated Maturity").
+The Notes will be limited in aggregate original principal amount to \$125 million (\$143.75 million aggregate principal amount if the Note underwriter's over-allotment option is exercised in full).
+The Notes will mature on October 1, 2003 (the "Stated Maturity").
 The Notes will rank PARI PASSU with all other general unsecured obligations of the Company and will be issued in book-entry form only in denominations of \$1,000 and integral multiples in excess thereof.

-The Notes will bear interest from the date of their initial issuance, at the rate per annum set forth on the cover page of this Prospectus, payable semi-annually in arrears on and of each year (each an "Interest Payment Date"), commencing , 1997, to the holders of record at the close of business on the or (whether or not a business day), as the case may be, next preceding such Interest Payment Date (each, a "Regular Record Date").
+The Notes will bear interest from the date of their initial issuance, at the rate per annum set forth on the cover page of this Prospectus, payable semi-annually in arrears on April 1 and October 1 of each year (each an "Interest Payment Date"), commencing April 1, 1997, to the holders of record at the close of business on the March 15 or September 15 (whether or not a business day), as the case may be, next preceding such Interest Payment Date (each, a "Regular Record Date").
 Interest will be computed on the basis of a 360-day year of twelve 30-day months.

 The Notes are not savings accounts or deposits and are not insured by the FDIC or by the United States or any agency or fund thereof.
 The Notes will not be secured by the assets of the Company or any of its Subsidiaries, including the Bank, or otherwise and will not have the benefit of a sinking fund for the retirement of principal or interest.
-Because the Company is a holding company that currently conducts substantially all of its operations through its Subsidiaries, the right of the Company to participate in any distribution of assets of any Subsidiary, including the Bank, upon its liquidation or reorganization or otherwise (and thus the ability of Holders of the Notes to benefit indirectly from such distribution) are subject to the prior claims of creditors of that Subsidiary, including, in the case of the Bank, to the claims of depositors of the Bank.
-Claims on the Company's Subsidiaries by creditors, other than the Company, include substantial obligations with respect to deposit liabilities and other borrowings.
+Because the Company is a holding company that currently conducts substantially all of its operations through its Subsidiaries, the right of the Company to participate in any distribution of assets of any Subsidiary, including the Bank, upon its liquidation or reorganization or otherwise (and thus the ability of Holders of the Notes to benefit indirectly from such distribution) are subject to the prior claims of creditors of that Subsidiary, include substantial obligations with respect to deposit liabilities and other borrowings.
 Additionally, distributions to the Company by the Bank, whether in liquidation, reorganization or otherwise, will be subject to regulatory restrictions and, under certain circumstances, may be prohibited.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity" and "Regulation."